Warner Archive Collection: Blu-ray

 The Warner Archive Collection began releasing titles on Ultra HD Blu-ray in November 2024, starting with The Searchers.

 Streaming

 Expanding their films' availability to Internet streaming, in July 2014, Warner Archive introduced the Warner Archive Instant service.
 Similar to Netflix, Warner Archive Instant allowed its members access to various Warner Archive library titles via their website, in addition to apps for Roku and iOS-based devices.

 In February 2018, Warner Archive retired its online streaming service, transferring several of its films to FilmStruck.
-It was discontinued as of November 29, 2018, and was replaced by HBO Max in 2020.
+However, FilmStruck was discontinued as of November 29, 2018, and so Warner Archive replaced it with HBO Max in 2020.

 Music

-WaterTower Music with Linn now also reporting to Paul Broucek, president, music, Warner Bros.
+WaterTower Music is Warner Bros.
+Entertainment's in-house music label.
+Launched in 2000 as New Line Records, it was rebranded as WaterTower Music in 2010.
+Jason Linn, who created the original New Line label, reported to New Line president and chief operating officer (COO) Toby Emmerich and Paul Broucek, president of music at Warner Bros.
 Pictures.
-In March 2015, the company switched distribution from Turner Classic Movies, and was replaced by Rhino Movie Music in 2015, which later soundtrack to just WaterTower Music in 2015.
+Alternative Distribution Alliance (ADA), a division of Warner Music Group, distributed New Line Records, but Fontana Distribution handled WaterTower Music from 2010 until 2019, when distribution switched back to ADA.
+Currently, Warner Records manages domestic distribution while Warner Music Group controls international distribution.